 Step 5 – Submit the Application Packet and Wait for Approval

 Once you have your payment and all of your documents completed and in order, you are then ready to mail the Application Packet to the MMMP program for reviewal.
 You have the option of sending a traditional paper application or sign up online.
 If you choose the latter, you need to set up an account with LARA.

 If you plan to send your application by mail, submit everything (including application packet, physician recommendation form, payment, and proof of residency) to the following address:

 Michigan Medical Marihuana Program

 Lansing, MI 48909

-If you submitted your application more than 5 weeks ago and have not received your registry ID card, you can inquire about your application by calling 517-284-6400 and selecting option #4.
+If the application was properly submitted, Michigan is required by law to notify you within 15 business days whether it was accepted or rejected.
+(If you submitted your application more than six weeks ago and have not received your registry ID card, you can inquire by calling 517-284-6400 and selecting option #4.)

-What are Conditions are Eligible to Receive a Medical Marijuana Card?
+What Conditions Are Eligible to Receive a Medical Marijuana Card?

 - Hepatitis C

 - Amyotrophic Lateral Sclerosis